Tristar10/tristar10.github.io/_pages/about.md

 Besides working and studying, I do have lots of other hobbies.
 I like cars a lot since I was in a young age.
 I enjoy the car culture and I like go to car meets and chat with different people.
 I also like tinkering with my car.
 I do electronic retrofits and also some mechanic jobs as well.
 I often record my process of doing these works and post them as tutorials on social media.
 I am also a music producer.
 I have been producing music for more than 6 years, with genres ranging from pop/rock to hardcore electronic music.
 I often help others by providing copyright-free music for others to use in their videos, games, and other projects.
 I enjoying making creative kind of music that stands out on its own.

+Here is a [Linktree](http://linktree.com/tristar10) link to my videos and music and more, please check it out!

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.